mjunaidca/travel-ai-service/README.md

 Or you can directly visit Google Run and click on Create a Service.
 Fill in the details to deploy your docker image

+6. Now Get your Google Deplyment URL and replace streamlit localhost:8000 port backend calls with it.

+Firstly past the url in browser and you will see ""top here"" text.
+Next repalce it with streamlit

 ## Contributing

 Contributions to this project are welcome.
 To contribute: